RAHenriksen/NGSNGS/README.md

 Nucleotide Alterations:
 -bcf | -vcf 			 Variant Calling Format (.vcf) or binary format (.bcf) -id  | --indiv: 		 Integer value for the number of a specific individual defined in bcf header from -vcf/-bcf input file, default = -1 (no individual selected).
--DumpVCF:				 The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided vcf file (-vcf|-bcf), for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.
+-DumpVCF:			The prefix of an internally generated fasta file, containing the sequences representing the haplotypes with the variations from the provided\n \t\tvcf file (-vcf|-bcf), for diploid individuals the fasta file contains two copies of the reference genome with the each allelic genotype.

 -indel:			Input probabilities and lambda values for a geometric distribution randomly generating insertions and deletions of a random length.
 	 <InsProb,DelProb,LambdaIns,LambdaDel>
 	 e.g. 0.05,0.1,0.1,0.2
--DumpIndel:			 The prefix of an internally generated txt file, containing the the read id, number of indels, the number of indel operations saving the position before and after and length of the indel, simulated read length before and after, see supplementary material for detailed example and description.
+-DumpIndel:			The prefix of an internally generated txt file, containing the the read id, number of indels, the number of indel operations saving the position\n \t\t before and after and length of the indel, simulated read length before and after, see supplementary material for detailed example and description.
 	 <ReadID,Number of Insertions, Insertion operations, Number of deletions, Deletion operations, Read length before indel, Read length after indel>

 -m | --model:			 Choice of deamination model.